We're having some problems out there on the phones.

 Back in a second.

-Hi, I am Rush Limbaugh, Nobel Peace Prize nominee, national treasure, general all-round good guy, harmless, lovable little fuzzball and well-known radio raconteur, executing assigned host duties flawlessly here, zero mistakes.
+Hi, I am Rush Limbaugh, Nobel Peace Prize nominee, national treasure, general, all-round good guy, harmless, lovable little fuzzball and well-known radio rock and tour, executing assigned host duties flawlessly here.

-This this bite from uh from uh the guy at the NAA LCP is really amazing.
+As to this business, this bite from the guy at the NAA LCP is really amazing.

 And you say, Mr. Snerdley, that they actually believe that.